Volunteering at Youth Homes

 Other volunteer opportunities

 Serve on a committee.

-Youth Homes has many committees, everything from planning our signature fundraiser to getting into the nitty gritty of our program operations.
-If you have interest in any of the following committees, please contact us.
+Youth Homes has many committees, from planning a fundraiser to getting into the nitty gritty of our program operations.
+Make an inquiry by filling out the form below.
+Committees include:

 Join the Board of Directors.

 Youth Homes has a dedicated working board of directors.
 For those interested in serving on the board, we ask that you participate in a committee to learn more about Youth Homes and to find the area of focus that best utilizes your skills and interests.

 The Resource Center can be a launching pad, and lending your expertise in a particular area can provide critical direction.

 Assist with office work.